mbaechler/slides/content/rmll14-cassandra/slides.md

 ## change of datamodel

-## more responsibility on application side
+## more responsibility on the application side

 ## duplication management